“Next time, let me see a Matsuri Special.”

 Adolescence is contradictory, uncomfortable, and occasionally unbearable, yet its brilliance is impossible to recreate.
 From a sign reading “Matsuri changing, come in and I’ll kill you”, to Arata’s tiny apartment covered in posters of Honey Princess, Matsuri Special is filled with hints at the things its cast is too shy, too proud or too afraid to say, but can’t bear not to communicate.

-7 replies on ““Next time, let me see a Matsuri Special.””
+7 responses to ““Next time, let me see a Matsuri Special.””

 Wrestler girl?
 Played straight?
 How nice.
 I remember characters from School Rumble who were female wrestlers but that manga clearly isn’t serious.
 I suppose this one is serious, though I sense there’s humor in it too.